 - Kindergarten: One checkout allowed and must be kept in the classroom.

-- First: One checkout allowed.
-It is suggested that books are kept in classrooms.
+- First and Second: One checkout allowed.
+It is reccommended that books are kept in classrooms.

 All students require a signed library permission slip from parents in order for students to check out books that will be taken home.

 Checkout is for one week; books may be renewed once.